Performances

 Time: 19:30 - 21:30

-Arias from the Shakespeare Operatic Legacy
+Favourite Arias from Shakespeare's Operatic Legacy